Quantifying-Gerrymandering/dual-graph/README.md

 Run Python script to generate the Dual Graph, consisting of 25607 CBGs.
-The shapefile used is generated using the script from the sync-cbg-shape-with-voting repo.
+The synced shapefile used is generated using the script from the sync-cbg-shape-with-voting repo.